nwootton/MMM-MiOSView/README.md

 	},
 ]
 ```
-There is 1 MANDATORY fields - `veraURL`.
+There is 1 MANDATORY field - `veraURL` this is the IP address of the Vera device on the local network.

 ## MiOS API ##

 This module assumes that the Vera device is on the same network as the Mirror.
-It does not support access via MCV public servers
+It does not support access via MCV forwarding servers.

 ## Translations ##